malcprentice/malcprentice.github.io/Resources-QuickwriteTopics.md

 * My Family
 * A Time I was in Trouble
 * How I Try to Stay Healthy
 * How I Relax When I am Worried or Stressed
-* My Dream Study Abroad Plan
 * A Shop I Often Visit
 * My Pet / My Dream Pet
 * Some Interesting Places in and Around University
 * A Sport/Hobby I want to try
 * My Favourite Teacher in (Junior) High School
 * My School Trips in JHS/HS
-* The Best Study-abroad Plan
+* The Best/Worst
-* The Best Food to Cook. *
+    * Food to Cook. *
+* What I Would do if I
+    * Won 1,000,000 / 100,000 / 10,000 yen
+    * Won 100,000
-* The Best Thing to do With 1,000,000 yen
+* The Best / Worst
+    * Thing about University Life
-* The Best Present I Ever Received
+    * Present I ever Received
-* What I Want to do After University
+* What I Want to do
+    * Next Year
-* The Best and Worst Thing about University Life
+    * After University
 * A Celebrity I Would Like to Meet
 * My Most Important Possession
-* The Country I Would Like to Go to Most
 * The Thing I Want to Buy Most
 * The Place I Want to Visit Most in Japan
-* If I Could Live Anywhere in the World, I Would Live in CITY NAME
+* The city/country I would most like to
+    * live in
+    * visit on holiday
+    * study abroad in
 * If I Could Change One Thing About (the university / Tokyo / my job / my house)
 * If I Could Make One Thing Illegal
 * Good and Bad Points of SNS